etcet/www.etcet.net/about.md

 ## Sofware

 Most of the tools I use are open source and I love the open culture of software development.
-Take a look at my [Github page] to find [django-userena] -- an account management application for [Django] --, [dotfiles] and some random bytes.
+Take a look at my [Github page] to find [django-userena], an account management application for [Django], my [dotfiles] and some random bytes.

 My current editor is [Vim], terminal of choice is the new [iTerm2] terminal.
 [1Password] that generates a random password for every service that I use.
-[Chrome] and [Safari] for browsing the web and [Things] to manage my todo's.
+[Safari] for browsing the web and [Things] to manage my tasks.
 Most of the day I'm listening to [Di.fm] or [Somafm] radio.

 [Django]: http://djangoproject.com "Django's homepage"
 [Github page]: https://github.com/wunki "Wunki's Github page"